Explore the benefits of introducing commercial CCTV camera systems into your business.

-A Quick Guide To Types Of Security Cameras
+A Quick Guide To Types of Commercial Security Cameras

 PTZ Security Cameras

-An acronym for pan, tilt and zoom, the PTZ camera offers a wide viewing area and optimal control.
+An acronym for pan, tilt and zoom, the PTZ camera offers a wide viewing area and optimal control in the world of commercial indoor and outdoor security camera systems.
 Some variations don’t perform all three functions—a PT camera can pan and tilt but won’t zoom.

-Fixed security cameras can’t do any of the above functions—you won’t be able to pan, tilt, or zoom.
+Fixed residential and business security cameras can’t do any of the above functions—you won’t be able to pan, tilt, or zoom.
 The only way to move a fixed camera is by physically adjusting the direction of the lens on the mounting bracket.

-This simplified solution is cheaper than the PTZ camera, making it a cost-effective alternative for properties with lower security requirements.
+This simplified solution is cheaper than the PTZ camera, making it a cost-effective alternative commercial indoor and outdoor security camera system for properties with lower security requirements.
 This ubiquitous camera type appears in various places, from residential homes to hotels and retail stores.

 Fisheye Security Cameras

 The fisheye camera is a flat, bubble-shaped device with an ultra-wide-angle lens.
-This tech makes it capable of capturing dynamic viewing angles, anywhere from 180 to 360 degrees.
+This tech makes these residential and business security cameras capable of capturing dynamic viewing angles, anywhere from 180 to 360 degrees.

 The wide image provides greater situational awareness and can eliminate blind spots without installing a separate camera—a great cost-saving measure.
-Despite its warped image, the fisheye camera is a top option for indoor areas like retail stores and transport terminals.
+Despite its warped image, the fisheye security camera system for a business is a top option for indoor areas like retail stores and transport terminals.

 Panoramic Security Cameras